aynoor/Automated-Program-Repair-and-Visualization/README.md

 How to run:

+Need to install LLVM and compile the passes provided in AutomaticProgramRepair/LLVMCustomPasses/Hello.cpp

 1) Go to AutomaticProgramRepair/Frontend_and_Client/App and run the following command in the terminal: nodejs app.js

-2) Got to AutomaticProgramRepair/Backend and run thr folloeing command in another terminal window or tab: nodejs program_repair_server.js
+2) Got to AutomaticProgramRepair/Backend and run thr following command in another terminal window or tab: nodejs program_repair_server.js

 3) To connect a client go to browser and type http://0.0.0.0:8000/